nodegoat/documentation/configuration/users/README.md

-## User
+## Users

 A User can be given access to one or more Projects.
-By specifying a Clearance Level and Page Clearance,
+By specifying a Clearance Level and Page Clearance, Users can be given access to functionalities and pages.

 ### Add / Edit / Delete a User